 OECD Home › Directorate for Financial and Enterprise Affairs › Competition › Publications & Documents › Reports

-This report documents procurement regulations and practices in Mexico and makes policy recommendations in key procurement areas, including market studies, co-ordination with other parts of government and training activities.
+This report documents procurement regulations and practices in the State of Mexico and makes policy recommendations in key procurement areas.

 English, PDF, 1,866kb